21Afnan/21Afnan/README.md

 ## 💡 About Me

-I'm **Afnan**, a passionate and curious student currently pursuing a **Bachelor’s in Artificial Intelligence**.
+🎓 I'm Afnan, an AI enthusiast pursuing a Bachelor's in Artificial Intelligence, passionate about building smart, impactful tools.

-I’m fascinated by how smart technologies can be used to improve everyday life — from healthcare to personal finance and education.
+🧠 I love learning by doing - from exploring ML models in Python to designing useful prototypes that solve real problems.

-Right now, I’m in the **exploration and prototyping phase**, learning by building small but meaningful tools using Python, ML frameworks, and UI libraries.
-My long-term goal is not only to become a capable **AI developer**, but also a **teacher and mentor** who can help others grow with confidence in the world of tech.
+🌱 My goal is to grow as a developer, inspire others as a mentor, and lead with purpose in the world of intelligent technology.

 ✨ I believe in **learning by doing**, **leading by sharing**, and **building to empower**.